AhmedYousriSobhi/aCupOfTea/programming/operatingSystem/ch1-os-introduciton.md

   - Scalability issues.
   - Complexity in ISR Management.

-# 1.2.2.
+## 1.2.2.
 Storage Structure
+- Was here stopped

+# 1.3.
+Computer-System Architecture
-# 1.3.2.
+## 1.3.2.
 Multiprocessor Systems
 ***Two types***
 - Asymmetric multiprocessing (AMP)ّ
   - It will have a one main ***Master*** processor, which decide which jobs to be done by the ***salve*** processors.